bytecrusher/MaritimeDataServer/README.md

 ## Sensor Schemas
 Due different types of sensors and try to reduce the amount of Data transferred via wifi (and later lora) it is a good idea to have a schema for sensors to transfer the Data.
 Also there is no need to deliver the name of the value.
-If all values deliver in the correct order, it is clear which value is wich.
+If all values deliver in the correct order, it is clear which value is which.

 Schema #: 1
 Name: DS18b20
-Deschription: Tempsensor
+Description: Tempsensor
 Nr of sensor (that are connected): 1
 Count of Values: 1
 Name of Values: #1 Temperature